cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 "What are you doing here?"

 Oskar was a good friend of her and her brother.
-He was also a cypher punk.
+He was also a cypherpunk.
-From him she had received the computer she had just been using at NSA.
+From him, she had received the computer she had just been using at NSA.
-Like Marwin, he was also under direct supervision of at least two government agencies.
+Like Marwin, he was also under the direct supervision of at least two government agencies.
 Maybe even from the Americans.

 "Good place," Oskar said as he looked around, "anonymous Internet and no surveillance camera if you squeeze against the wall."